Moscow State University: Moscow State University

-1917-49
+1917–49

 After the October Revolution of 1917, the institution began to admit children of the proletariat and peasantry.
 In 1919, the university abolished tuition fees, and established a preparatory facility to help working-class children prepare for entrance examinations.
-During the implementation of Joseph Stalin's first five-year plan (1928–32), prisoners from the Gulag were forced to construct parts of the newly expanded university.
+During the implementation of Joseph Stalin's first five-year plan (1928–32), the university was expanded.

-1950-99
+1950–99

 In 1970, the university imposed a 2% quota on Jewish students.
-A 2014 article entitled "Math as a tool of anti-semitism" in The Mathematics Enthusiast discussed antisemitism in the Moscow State University’s Department of Mathematics during the 1970s and 1980s.
+A 2014 article entitled "Math as a tool of anti-semitism" in The Mathematics Enthusiast discussed antisemitism in the Moscow State University's Department of Mathematics during the 1970s and 1980s.

 In the mid-1980s, the Dean of MSU's law faculty was dismissed for taking bribes.
 After 1991, nine new faculties were established.
 The following year, the university gained a unique status: it is funded directly from the state budget (bypassing the Ministry of Education).

 On 6 September 1997, French electronic musician Jean Michel Jarre used the front of the university as the backdrop for a concert.
 The concert attracted a paying crowd of half a million people.

-2000-present
+2000–2020

 In 2007, MSU Rector Viktor Sadovnichy said that corruption in Russia's education system was a "systemic illness," and that he had seen an ad guaranteeing a perfect score on entrance exams to MSU, for a significant fee.

-On 19 March 2008, Russia's most powerful supercomputer to date, the SKIF MSU (СКИФ МГУ; skif means "Scythian" in Russian) was launched at the university.
-Its peak performance of 60 TFLOPS (LINPACK - 47.170 TFLOPS) made it the fastest supercomputer in the Commonwealth of Independent States.
+On 19 March 2008, Russia's most powerful supercomputer to date, the SKIF MSU (СКИФ МГУ; skif means 'Scythian' in Russian) was launched at the university.
+Its peak performance of 60 TFLOPS (LINPACK – 47.170 TFLOPS) made it the fastest supercomputer in the Commonwealth of Independent States.

 In November 2012, Mikhail Basharatyan, Deputy Dean of the MSU World Economy Department, was fired for taking a bribe from a pupil.
 In February 2013, Andrei Andriyanov resigned as head of the Kolmogorov Special Educational and Scientific Center of the university, after an investigation concluded that he had included fake references in his doctoral thesis.

+2020–present

 In March 2022, Victor Sadovnichy, rector of Moscow State University and president of the Russian Union of Rectors, was the lead signature in a public statement endorsing the 2022 Russian invasion of Ukraine.
 In reaction, Academia Europaea, a pan-European academy, suspended the membership of Sadovnichy.
-In response to the Russian invasion, that same month Yale University, the Hamburg University of Applied Sciences, University of Potsdam, and HKU Business School suspended their longstanding relationships with the university, and the University of St Andrews suspended a joint master’s degree programme with the university.
-Intel and AMD, the largest chip manufacturers in the world, whose processors are used in the Moscow State University supercomputer, as well as NVIDIA, reacted by suspending deliveries of their processors to Russia.
+In response to the Russian invasion, that same month Yale University, the Hamburg University of Applied Sciences, University of Potsdam, and HKU Business School suspended their longstanding relationships with the university, and the University of St Andrews suspended a joint master's degree programme with the university.
+Intel and AMD, the largest chip manufacturers in the world, whose processors are used in the Moscow State University supercomputer, as well as Nvidia, reacted by suspending deliveries of their processors to Russia.